By Vinai Prakash

 Boy… I was in for a BIG Surprise!

-When I attended the first PMP class, I realised how vast the Project Management Body of Knowledge was… how much formal thought was given to each of the 9 Knowledge Areas, and the 5 process Groups.
+When I attended the first PMP training class, I realized how vast the Project Management Body of Knowledge was… how much formal thought was given to each of the 9 Knowledge Areas, and the 5 process Groups.
 Back then, there were 44 processes in the PMI Framework…

 And although I was extremely proficient in handling contracts, having negotiated some very large multi-million dollar contracts that covered over 200 contract staff at our project site, I had not known certain types of contracts altogether.

 Even after getting the PMP certification, I continued to read and learn more about “effective project management strategies”.
-The fiction books I used to borrow from the National Library slowly made way for more of the “non-fiction” books on project management, risks, communications, HR, and other topics.
-I then began to write about my experiences in Project Management… and many articles actually got published in The Straits Times, Today’s Manager magazine.
+The fiction books I used to borrow from the National Library in Singapore, slowly made way for more of the “non-fiction” books on Project Management, risks, communications, HR, and other topics.
+I then began to write about my experiences in Project Management… and many articles actually got published in The Straits Times, Today’s Manager magazine in Singapore, and soon in other countries as well.

 As I learnt, read more, and practiced what I read, I became more and more proficient in managing people and the project planning, execution and delivery became better.
 However, I did not realise this automatically… It was only when I was getting more frequent promotions to do more complex and larger projects that someone remarked how I had “accelerated” my career growth after getting “PMP certified”…